nikmartin/metalsmith-builderrors/README.md

-# metalsmith-builderrors
+# metalsmith collections

-the smalest example of metalsmith-collections not working
+this is the smallest example of metalsmith-collections not working